-The rise in cases of the Omicron variant in parts of the UK is leading to calls for the UK Government to close schools early for Christmas.
+The rise in new Omicron variant cases of coronavirus is leading to calls for schools to be closed early for Christmas

 The new variant, first detected in Botswana, is already in the UK with more cases of the new variant being detected every day.